freds0/freds0.github.io/src/data/about.md

 # Projects

 Working with CyberLabs support, we developed neural models for TTS and STT and SR in Brazilian Portuguese.
-The main models we work are Tacotron-2, Tacotron-GST, for TTS, and DeepSpeech2, Wave2Letter, Jasper, and now Wav2vec for STT.
+The main models we work are Tacotron-2, GST-Tacotron, for TTS, and DeepSpeech2, Wave2Letter, Jasper, and now Wav2vec for STT.

 # Currently